How Does Car Insurance Work?

 - Write a brief summary of the accident on your phone.

-If you have better coverage than the other driver, they may take advantage of that fact and blame you for the accident so they do not have to pay for the damage.
+Keep conversation to a minimum.
+You don’t want to make any statements that imply that you were at fault, because they may take advantage of that fact and blame you for the accident so they do not have to pay for the damage.

 Reach out to your insurance company